Signs and symptoms of vitamin b12 deficiency

 Additionally, the skin may look pale due to a lack of sufficient oxygen.
 Remember you need healthy red blood cells to deliver oxygen to all organs including the skin.

 When you have a b12 deficiency, you may find that you have brain fog.
-You experience forgetfulness, lack of concentration, unclear thinking, and are slow completing tasks.
+You experience forgetfulness, lack of concentration, unclear thinking, and are slow to complete tasks.

 And in advanced stages, cognitive impairment can occur leading to signs of dementia.